Transvaal (province)

 The Province of Transvaal (Provinsie van Transvaal), commonly referred to as the Transvaal (/ˈtrɑːnsvɑːl, ˈtræns-/; /af/), was a province of South Africa from 1910 until 1994, when a new constitution subdivided it following the end of apartheid.
-The name "Transvaal" is from the Latin prefix trans, which means across from, or on the other side.
+The name Transvaal is from the Latin prefix trans, which means across from, or on the other side.
 Hence, Transvaal refers to the province's geographical location to the north of the Vaal River.
 Its capital was Pretoria, which was also the country's executive capital.

 History

+The area has been inhabited since at least the 8th century by the Venda and Sesotho people.
+From 1817 onwards the region was invaded, as part of the Mfecane, by several Nguni tribes, such as the Matabele, who have been expelled from Natal by the Zulus.

+The borders of the Transvaal Province coincided with those of the South African Republic, an independent country ruled by the Dutch-speaking Boers from 1852 to 1902.

+At the end of the 1830s, the Boers left with the Great Trek into the interior of South Africa, where the South African Republic was founded.
+Major cities such as Pretoria and Johannesburg emerged during this period.
+In 1902, the republic was conquered by the United Kingdom and became part of the British Empire as the Transvaal Colony.

 In 1910, four British colonies united to form the Union of South Africa.
 The Transvaal Colony, which had been formed out of the bulk of the old South African Republic after the Second Boer War, became the Transvaal Province in the new union.
 Half a century later, in 1961, the union ceased to be part of the Commonwealth of Nations and became the Republic of South Africa.
 The PWV (Pretoria-Witwatersrand-Vereeniging) conurbation in the Transvaal, centred on Pretoria and Johannesburg, became South Africa's economic powerhouse, a position it still holds today as Gauteng Province.

 In 1994, after the fall of apartheid, the former provinces were abolished, and the Transvaal ceased to exist.
 The south-central portion (including the PWV) became Gauteng, the northern portion became Limpopo and the southeastern portion became Mpumalanga.
 Most of the North West came from the southwestern portion of the old Transvaal, and a tiny segment of the Transvaal joined KwaZulu-Natal.

 Even before 1994, the Transvaal Province was subdivided into regions for a number of purposes (such as municipal and district courts, and sporting divisions).
 These divisions included Northern Transvaal (present-day Limpopo and Pretoria), Eastern Transvaal (currently Mpumalanga), Western Transvaal (currently part of North West Province) and Southern Transvaal (now Gauteng Province, but which also includes Pretoria).